You can get from Brussels to Amsterdam by train, bus or flight.

 The average frequency per day from Brussels to Amsterdam is:

-However, we recommend checking specific travel dates for your trip to Amsterdam from Brussels as scheduled services by flight, coach or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your journey from Brussels to Amsterdam as scheduled services by flight, coach or train can vary by season or day of the week.

-These are the most popular departure and arrival points for travellers from Brussels to Amsterdam:
+These are the most popular departure and arrival points when travelling from Brussels to Amsterdam:

-Before travelling from Brussels to Amsterdam, it’s good to know what ticket you can buy and how much it will cost in the next 7 days:
+When planning your trip from Brussels to Amsterdam, it’s good to keep in mind what tickets to buy and their prices in the next 7 days:

-But we recommend booking Brussels to Amsterdam tickets online a few months before your planned travel date to score the best deals and save money on your trip.
+However, we recommend buying tickets from Brussels to Amsterdam online a few months in advance to get the best deals and save money on your upcoming journey.

 Here are some other resources that might have the information you need